hanwencheng/gists/Litentry/PolkaSignIn.md

     - public-key

-      With the chain account choosen, get the public key of the account.
+      With the chain account chosen, get the public key of the account.
 This field will be used by dApp to decrypt the data and verify data consistency.

     - account-signed